LEAH DURNER PAINTINGS

 Critics and scholars who have written on my work include: David Cohen (critic and artcritical publisher); John Yau (poet and critic); Jorella Andrews (Department of Visual Cultures, Goldsmiths, University of London); and Michael Sanders (philosopher).

-At Rutgers University I studied art theory with Martha Rosler, performance with Geoff Hendricks, and painting with Leon Golub.
+At Rutgers University I studied art theory with Martha Rosler, performance with Geoff Hendricks and Bob Watts, and painting with Joan Semmel and Leon Golub.

-An intensive conversation between Jorella Andrews and me on my oeuvre and its relation to practices and histories of painting, will appear in Dr. Andrews’s upcoming book on Merleau-Ponty and painting.
-My work will be illustrated in the book and one of my paintings will appear on the book’s cover.
+An intensive conversation between Jorella Andrews and me on my oeuvre and its relation to practices and histories of painting, will appear as a special web-based feature accompanying Dr. Andrews’s upcoming book on Merleau-Ponty and painting.
+My work will be discussed in the book along with that of other historic and contemporary artists and one of my paintings will appear on the book’s cover.

 My painting practice is fed by my wide ranging reading and exploration of all the arts and my engagement with the world.